LewisTowart/tech258-lewis-cicd/Documents/CI-CD.md

 Jenkins is a very powerful open source automation server.
 It can automate the process of building, testing and deploying software which enables teams to quickly and reliably deliver software.

 ### Why use Jenkins over other tools? (benefits, differences)

+Extensibility: Jenkins has a vast ecosystem of plugins that allow users to integrate it with a wide range of technologies and tools, adapting to various workflows and requirements.

+Community Support: Being an open-source project with a large and active community, Jenkins receives regular updates, bug fixes, and support from developers worldwide.
+This community support ensures that Jenkins remains robust and up-to-date.

+Flexibility: Jenkins offers flexibility in terms of how jobs are configured and executed.
+Users can define custom pipelines, build processes, and deployment workflows tailored to their specific needs.

+Integration: Jenkins seamlessly integrates with version control systems like Git, build tools like Maven and Gradle, testing frameworks, and deployment tools, enabling end-to-end automation of software delivery pipelines.

 ## Create a Jenkins Build